Tom Neale: Second stay

 Neale wished to return to Suwarrow once his back was fully healed, but the government did not want the responsibility for him.
 He married Sarah Haua (born c.
 1924) on 15 June 1956.
 They had two children, Arthur and Stella.

 In March–April 1960 he was able to return to the atoll, this time with more carefully chosen and more extensive provisions.
 During this stay, one of his visitors was by helicopter from a passing American warship; the helicopter could only stay half an hour before the ship was out of range.
 British author Noel Barber heard of Neale's life on the island from a report by the United States Navy and paid him a visit.
 Fourteen months later, his next visit was from an old friend from Rarotonga, investigating rumours that Neale had died.
 Many months later another yacht visited, with a couple and their daughter.
 A squall hit the lagoon that night, the yacht's anchoring cable parted, and it foundered on a reef.
 The three lived with Neale for a couple of months, but successfully signalled a passing ship with a mirror, and were rescued.

 On December 27, 1963, after three and a half years on the island, Neale voluntarily returned to Rarotonga.
 This decision was due in part to a group of pearl divers who paid periodic visits to Suwarrow; he had found their presence increasingly hard to tolerate.
 But the "predominant reason was a very simple one.
 I realized I was getting on, and the prospect of the lonely death did not particularly appeal to me."

 His autobiography An Island to Oneself recounts his life through his first and second stay on the atoll.
 It was written with assistance from Barber, who wrote an introduction to it.
-It sold well and allowed Neale to fund a much greater store of provisions for his next stay.
+It sold well and allowed Neale to fund a much greater store of provisions for his final stay.

 Third stay and death

 In Neale's absence, a number of others visited or took up temporary residence on the island.
-1964, June von Donop, a former accountant from Honolulu, lived alone in his house on Suwarrow for a week, while her crewmates on the schooner Europe stayed on board their vessel.
+In 1964, June von Donop, a former accountant from Honolulu, lived alone in Neale's house on Suwarrow for a week, while her crewmates on the schooner Europe stayed on board their vessel.
 In 1965–66 Michael Swift lived alone on Suwarrow, but he was not familiar with survival techniques and had a hard time finding sufficient food.
 Many other visitors to the island during Neale's absence (one of them Chögyam Trungpa's former student P. Howard Useche) left messages for him.

 Neale returned to the atoll in June 1967.
 He stayed there until 1977, when he was found ill with stomach cancer by a yacht and taken to Rarotonga.
 After treatment by Milan Brych, he died eight months later.
 His grave is in the RSA cemetery on Rarotonga, opposite the airport.